Wandalen/Documenation/_concepts/Willbe/doc/version2.ukr/Tutorials/SubmodulesAdministration.md

 ...
    .
 Read : /path_to_file/.module/Tools/out/wTools.out.will.yml
    + module::Tools was downloaded in 15.421s
    .
-Read : /path_to_file/.module/PathFundamentals/out/wPathFundamentals.out.will.yml
+Read : /path_to_file/.module/PathBasic/out/wPathBasic.out.will.yml
-   + module::PathFundamentals was downloaded in 3.606s
+   + module::PathBasic was downloaded in 3.606s
  + 2/2 submodule(s) of module::upgradeAndClean were downloaded in 19.035s

 ```